GS1Ned/studio/Users/frisowempe/MyNewISAProject/docs/blueprint.md

 5.  **Foster a World-Class Developer Experience for Complex AI on Firebase:** Continue to enhance Firebase Studio, Genkit, and their integrations with Vertex AI to simplify the development, debugging, testing, and deployment of sophisticated, multi-component AI applications like the ultimate ISA.

 The journey to the "Albert Einstein of GS1 standards development" is a marathon, not a sprint.
 By updating our strategic blueprint to reflect this ultimate vision, we align our efforts towards this transformative goal.

-## VII.
-Development Log & Key Decisions (Summary - Integrated into Phase 1 Narrative)
-This section in the original `blueprint.md` was a chronological log.
-The detailed entries from this log have now been integrated into the narrative of Section II.A ("Phase 1: Foundational Strengthening & Core Capability Enhancement (Completed)").
-Therefore, this section can be simplified to a high-level summary statement indicating Phase 1 completion.

-*   **Phase 1: Foundational Strengthening & Core Capability Enhancement - COMPLETED.** All foundational Firebase configurations, core AI flow implementations (Document Q&A, Standards Analysis, Error Detection, NL to Formal, Independent Research), conceptual RAG/KG tool designs, UI polish, and initial error handling/robustness improvements as detailed in Section II.A have been successfully implemented.
-The strategic roadmap document itself has been comprehensively updated to reflect this "Ultimate Vision."